DasunThathsara/User-defined-Regex/README.md

 # User-Defined Regex
 Implement Regex characters using the Knuth-Morris-Pratt (KMP) string matching algorithm.
-The solution done by using Python programming language.
+The solution was done by using the Python programming language.

 <br /><br />
 ## How to run?
-First, go to [python](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python) folder and find main.py file.
+First, go to the [python](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python) folder and find the main.py file.
 This is the code file in this scenario.
-You can run it using your own test cases and see the output in [results]() folder.
-If you want to add new test case, go to the [test cases](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python/test%20cases) folder and create your own test case file.
+You can run it using your own test cases and open the [results](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python/results) folder to view the outputs.
+If you want to add a new test case, go to the [test cases](https://github.com/DasunThathsara/User-defined-Regex/tree/main/Python/test%20cases) folder and create your own test case file.
 The test case file has two lines.

   1. First line: Your string
   2. Second line: Your pattern

 <br />

-You can change this `text.txt` file to your own text file name.
+You can change this `text.txt` file name to your own text file name.
 ```python
 f = open("test cases/text1.txt", 'r')
 ```

-`regularExpression.py` contains the Regex file and main file import the functions in the `regularExpression.py` file.
+`regularExpression.py` contains the Regex file, and the main file imports functions from the `regularExpression.py` file.

 <br /><br />

 ## Methodology
-I use `Knuth-Morris-Pratt (KMP)` algorithm to implement this and filter the pattern using simple if statements.
-Also, the matiching condition call the relevant function and give the output as a Boolean value.
+I use the `Knuth-Morris-Pratt (KMP)` algorithm to implement this and filter the pattern using simple if statements.
+Also, the matiching condition is called to the relevant function, and the output is given as a Boolean value.

 ```python
 def search(String, Pattern):